 All I can say is that this pumpkin bread recipe is a keeper, one your family will enjoy for a long time.
 But if you want to make this delicious recipe in the summer you better stock up on pumpkin during the holiday season while you can because most stores don’t carry pumpkin at that time of year — and this is a recipe you will want to make all year long!
 I’ve made very slight adjustments to this recipe to keep it from overflowing while baking.
 I’ve also changed the order of mixing the ingredients and the length of time to bake this delicious bread but that’s all.
 I’m really grateful to the Hammons family for sharing this great recipe with their customers.
 It is A-M-A-Z-I-N-G!!!

 Here’s a serving of this delicious bread.
-It’s a great option for breakfast, brunch, baby showers, even as a dinner dessert bread, and especially for holiday baking.
+Melt-In-Your-Mouth Pumpkin Bread is a great option for breakfast, brunch, baby showers, even as a dinner dessert bread, and especially for holiday baking.

 Here’s what I did.

 Place pumpkin in a large mixing bowl.
 Add eggs, cinnamon, salt, baking soda and oil.

 The secret ingredient in this mouthwatering recipe is the coconut cream instant pudding and pie filling.
 It’s what turns a simple pumpkin nut bread into a spectacular pumpkin nut bread.

 Add dry coconut cream pudding mix, sugar and UNBLEACHED all-purpose flour (Bleached flour toughens baked goods,) and walnuts.